 Following his announcement, OSERS released a "framework" to structure the efforts.

 First up, OSERS wants to examine the current system of Results-Driven Accountability (RDA) including State Performance Plans/Annual Performance Reports (SPP/APRs), State Systemic Improvement Plan (SSIP; Indicators B-17 and C-11), Annual State Determinations process and Differentiated Monitoring and Support (DMS).
+(An overview of RDA can be found in Section III of the 40th Annual Report to Congress (PDF, 328 pgs).

-To help inform this effort, The Advocacy Institute has compiled a report on Results-Driven Accountability (RDA) specifically focused on the use of results data in making annual state determinations.
+To help inform this effort, The Advocacy Institute has compiled a report on Results-Driven Accountability (RDA) specifically focused on the use of results data in making Annual State Determinations.

-The new report, "Results Driven Accountability: Needs Substantial Intervention," details what's working and not working after five years of RDA-based state determinations.
+The new report, "Results Driven Accountability Needs Substantial Intervention," details what's working and not working after five years of RDA-based state determinations.

 As the report points out, state performance that includes results for students with disabilities has not shown the same rate of improvement as was shown in compliance prior to RDA.
 See chart below.